-Your audio system is equipped with a Radio Data System (RDS).
+The audio system has a Radio Data System (RDS).
 RDS features are available for use only on FM stations that broadcast RDS information.

-With RDS, your radio can do the following:
+With RDS, the radio can do the following:

 - Seek to stations broadcasting the selected type of programming - Receive announcements concerning local and national emergencies